 It also reduces the need for medication and prevents the recurrence of insomnia.
 Scientists have said that progress in the management of insomnia as a byproduct of metabolic syndrome would help with better treatment outcomes in general practice.

-What treatments for metabolic syndrome are most effective?
+What treatments are most effective?

 The most effective way to deal with any condition is to treat the root cause, and metabolic syndrome is no exception to this rule.
 In metabolic syndrome, the root causes appear to be obesity and inflammation.